 Why This Matters

-Project planning isn't just administrative busywork—it's the foundation that determines whether a civil engineering project succeeds or fails.
-You're being tested on your understanding of how engineers transform abstract goals into executable plans, manage competing constraints like time, cost, and quality, and anticipate problems before they derail construction.
+Project planning is the foundation that determines whether a civil engineering project succeeds or fails.
+Engineers need to transform abstract goals into executable plans, manage competing constraints like time, cost, and quality, and anticipate problems before they derail construction.
 These planning steps appear throughout the engineering lifecycle, from initial feasibility studies to final project closeout.

-The key insight here is that planning steps aren't isolated checkboxes.
+The planning steps aren't isolated checkboxes.
 They form an interconnected system where scope drives schedule, schedule influences budget, and risk assessment touches everything.
-Don't just memorize the steps—understand how each one feeds into the others and why skipping or rushing any step creates cascading problems downstream.
+Don't just memorize the steps.
+Understand how each one feeds into the others and why skipping or rushing any step creates cascading problems downstream.
 That's what separates a passing answer from a strong one on exams and FRQs.

 Defining the Project Foundation

 Before any dirt moves or steel arrives, engineers must establish what they're actually building and why.
-This foundation-setting phase prevents the most expensive mistakes—the ones that happen when teams build the wrong thing or solve the wrong problem.
+This foundation-setting phase prevents the most expensive mistakes: building the wrong thing or solving the wrong problem.

 Define Project Scope and Objectives

-• Scope creep occurs when uncontrolled changes expand the project beyond original intent, often destroying budgets and timelines
+- Scope creep occurs when uncontrolled changes expand the project beyond its original intent.
+A client requesting an additional parking structure mid-construction, for instance, can destroy both budget and timeline.

-• Stakeholder alignment ensures owners, engineers, contractors, and community members share the same vision before work begins
+- Stakeholder alignment ensures owners, engineers, contractors, and community members share the same vision before work begins.
+Misalignment discovered during construction is far more costly than misalignment caught during planning.

 Conduct Site Analysis and Surveys

-• Site investigation examines topography, soil conditions, hydrology, and environmental constraints that shape design decisions
+- Site investigation examines topography, soil conditions, hydrology, and environmental constraints that shape design decisions.
+Discovering weak soils after foundation work begins could add weeks and significant cost.

 Structuring the Work